Nadine-ALmasri/Data-structures-and-algorithms2/linked-list-insertions/ConsoleApp1/README.md

 -
 ## Approach & Efficiency
 - Insertion: The Insert method adds a new node at the head of the linked list.
 It has a time complexity of O(1) since it always inserts at the beginning of the list.
-## Solution
+## Solution:
-To use the linked list implementation, you can create an instance of the List class and perform operations such as inserting nodes, checking for values, and retrieving the string representation.
+The provided code implements the LinkedList class with the required methods to append nodes at the end, insert nodes before a specified node, and insert nodes after a specified node.
+The methods traverse the linked list and update the references accordingly to perform the desired insertions.
+The implementation ensures proper error handling, such as throwing exceptions when necessary (e.g., if a value is not found).